LasLabs/odoo-connector-easypost/connector_easypost/README.rst

 Note that you can only purchase a rate after you have moved the picking out of draft status.

 Known Issues / Roadmap
 ======================

 * Handle validation errors from addresses
 * Some duplicate calls to EasyPost (Address, Shipment) - seems to be just in the tests though
 * Add a default EasyPost connection to span all companies
 * Mass address verification
 * Label import operates in Shipment context, due to needing selected rate info not within PostageLabel
+* Only USPS service types are included by default.
+Everything else is created the first time rates are gathered.

 Bug Tracker
 ===========